SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-On November 11th in the United States, the country observes Veterans Day.
-Here are some key points about the event:
+- **Veterans Day**
+  - Veterans Day is a federal holiday in the United States observed annually on November 11.

-- **Purpose**: Veterans Day honors military veterans, who are individuals that have served in the United States Armed Forces.
+  - The day honors military veterans, that is, persons who have served in the United States Armed Forces.

-- **History**: Originally known as Armistice Day, it commemorated the end of World War I, which officially occurred on the 11th hour of the 11th day of the 11th month in 1918.
-In
+  - It coincides with Armistice Day and Remembrance Day, which are celebrated in other parts of the world and mark the anniversary of the end of World War I.
+  - The major hostilities of World War I were formally ended at the
 ### Positive Qoute
 ------
-"Choose joy daily and let your light shine bright! ✨😊☀️"
+"🌟 Believe in yourself and all that you are.
+Know that there is something inside you that is greater than any obstacle. 🚀✨"